 Great school in an interesting achitextural environment filled with cool students and parents.
 It was an easy decision to send my son here.
 They have a great after school and organic lunch program as well.
 Please don't overlook this school.
 They might add more kindergarten or 1st grade classes so get in now while you still can!
 Go check it out for yourself...

-Los Feliz Charter School for the Arts is a charter elementary school in Los Angeles.
-The principal of Los Feliz Charter School for the Arts is Staci Block and can be contacted at email@example.com.
-500 students attend Los Feliz Charter School for the Arts and identify mostly as Unspecified; White, non-Hispanic; and Black, non-Hispanic.
-6% of the Los Feliz Charter School for the Arts students are "limited in English proficiency."
-22% of the 500 students here get reduced lunch prices.
-The student to teacher ratio at Los Feliz Charter School for the Arts is 17:1.
-Selma Avenue Elementary School is one of the nearest elementary schools.
+Los Feliz Charter School For The Arts is a charter middle school in Los Angeles.
+The principal of Los Feliz Charter School For The Arts is Farnaz Golshani and can be contacted at email@example.com.
+522 students attend Los Feliz Charter School For The Arts and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Unspecified.
+7% of the Los Feliz Charter School For The Arts students are "limited in English proficiency."
+27% of the 522 students here are paying reduced lunch prices.
+The ratio of students to teachers at Los Feliz Charter School For The Arts is 17:1.
+Hubert Howe Bancroft Middle School is one of the nearest middle schools.